 Other miscellaneous investing terms

-Blue Chip: A company that has a history of solid earnings, increasing dividends, and great balance sheet.
+28. Blue Chip: A company that has a history of solid earnings, increasing dividends, and a great balance sheet.

-Capital Gain (or Loss): This is the difference between what you bought an investment for and what you sell if for.
+30. Capital Gain (or Loss): This is the difference between what you bought an investment for and what you sell it for.
 A gain is when you buy a stock say at $30/share and later sell it for $50/share.
-A loss is the reverse.
+A loss is the reverse of that.

 The above is just a taste of all the common investing terms you may come across and one’s beginners to investing should know.